 If a youth is found guilty at trial, or admits to a crime, the court will then prepare to enter a “disposition,” which is like the sentencing stage in the adult court system.

-The judge can require a youth to do a variety of things as a part of the disposition, including requiring that the young person:
+The judge (or referee) can require a youth to do a variety of things as a part of the disposition, including requiring that the young person:

 - Participate in counseling, drug or alcohol treatment, anger management or educational classes;